 Two different types of CLTs provide distinct benefits:

-A charitable lead trust allows you to make a future transfer of assets to your heirs at a substantially reduced gift and estate tax cost, while providing an income stream to NewYork-Presbyterian Hospital for a lifetime or a term of years.
+- A CLT may allow you to make a transfer of assets to your heirs at a substantially reduced gift and estate tax cost, or

 How You Can Establish a Charitable Lead Trust